2ARC/Digital-PWR-SUPPLY-AVR/README.md

 know what copper clad laminate and etching solution, household clothes iron and lase printer are, so sure, you know what I am talking about.

+Almost all parts came from a waste bucket except for the mcu and some conections pins.

+You can view it in action at